-Students With Disabilities
+Students with Disabilities

-United Theological Seminary of the Twin Cities is committed to providing equal access to a graduate theological education for qualified students with disabilities.
-This commitment is consistent with legal requirements including Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990.
+United Theological Seminary of the Twin Cities is committed to providing equal access to a graduate theological education for qualified admitted and enrolled students with disabilities under the Americans with Disabilities Act (ADA).
+This commitment is consistent with legal requirements including ADA, Section 504 of the Rehabilitation Act of 1973, and Minnesota State Statute §135A.163.
 The seminary's goal is to provide appropriate and reasonable academic accommodation to students who have a documented disability that materially limits one or more major life activities, have a record of such an impairment, or are regarded as having such an impairment.